lidiaCirrone/lidiaCirrone/README.md

 ✨ currently diving into ReactJS
 🐍 a little bit of Python
 ⚡ PHP and WordPress
-🖌️ loads of HTML and CSS
+🖌️ loads of HTML, CSS and JavaScript

 ### Stats 🔥